When you were a kid, maybe your parents used to prod you to eat your fruits and veggies. But "Eat your water?" Not something you hear often.

 Independent estimates for women vary from, for example, 2.2 liters or 74.4 ounces per day, to 2.7 liters, or 91.3 ounces.
 For men, the amount varies from 3 liters or 101 ounces to 3.7 liters or 125 ounces.

 Approximately 80% of water intake comes from—you guessed it—water and other beverages, and the other 20% comes from food.
-We'll show you how much water you drink when you eat them.
+We'll show you how when you eat them.

 The nutritional darlings described below are fat-free, sodium-free, and cholesterol-free, low in calories, and they contain fiber.
 They also have several vitamins and minerals in common, including, for example, small amounts of vitamin K and folate in most of the top water-bearing veggies.

 And as a bonus?
 Many of these hydrating foods also contain powerful antioxidants, and we know that eating them regularly can also lower risk of chronic diseases like heart disease, type 2 diabetes, some cancers, and obesity.